IbrahimBagalwa/intro-to-cloud-on-aws/cloud-computing/introduction-to-cloud-computing.md

 - Command line, with the command line you have to install something on your computer , like command line interface from your cloud service provider and then you can run commands from anywhere on the internet and launch cloud services.

 - Code (SDK): in this case a developer is going to write some code in what's called an integrated development environment (IDE).
 You can write some code and then use that to launch services in the cloud.

+### Cloud Service Models and cloud deployment models

+#### 1. Cloud Service Models

+- **Private Cloud** : Dedicated cloud for one organization, providing high control and security.(You manage everything greater responsibility + greater control)
+- **Infrastructure as a Service (IaaS)** : Provides virtualized infrastructure resources like servers and storage.
+(You manage from the virtual server upwards)
+- **Platform as a Service (PaaS)** : Provides a platform for developing and managing applications without managing the underlying infrastructure. ( You simply upload your code/data to create your application)
+- **Software as a Service** : Provides fully functional software applications over the internet, managed by the provider.
+(You simply consume the service - little responsibility + little control)